Wasma'a Khalid Chorbachi: Selected exhibitions

 Solo exhibitions have been held in Beirut, 1966, 68, and 70; Florence, 1967; Abu Dhabi, 1976; Jedda, 1981; Cambridge, Massachusetts, 1983; London, 1984 and 85; Al-Khubar, Saudi Arabia, 1990; Sackler Museum, 2001.
-She participated to the group exhibition Forces of change presented in 1994 at the National Museum of Women in the Arts, Washington, where her work was described as "abstract expressionist".
+She participated in the group exhibition Forces of change presented in 1994 at the National Museum of Women in the Arts, Washington, where her work was described as "abstract expressionist".

 Educational pursuits

 Her doctoral thesis in the history of Islamic art from Harvard University, Beyond the symmetries of Islamic geometric patterns : the science of practical geometry and the process of Islamic design, made a "pioneering use of tessellation theory for the analysis of angular interlacing patterns".
 She directed and designed the book Issam El-Said: Artist and Scholar published in 1989 by the Issam El-Said Foundation.
 She taught and published on Islamic geometry.
 She is an instructor at the Ceramics Program of the Office for the Arts at Harvard University.